TRIPLE P: POSITIVE PARENTING PROGRAM

 FIU Triple P staff guide parents in the use of these behaviors to provide a safe and supervised environment that provides opportunities for the child to explore, play, and learn, as well as how to respond to children in a positive and constructive manner.
 They also help parents to set realistic goals for the child’s age and level of development in regards to obesity prevention.
 Teaching parents practical skills serves to promote their well-being and self-care.

-Participation in the FIU Triple P program is limited to pre-established sites approved by The Children’s Trust.
+Participation in FIU Triple P is limited to pre-established sites approved by The Children’s Trust.

 HISTORY AND EFFECTIVENESS